Board Of Trustees

 Board Member

-Sheila Gephart holds a bachelor’s degree in piano performance from Whitworth College and a master’s degree in music from Washington State University.
+Sheila Gephart joined the board in 2021.
+She holds a bachelor’s degree in piano performance from Whitworth College and a master’s degree in music from Washington State University.
 She taught K-8 general music at Christ the King and St. Joseph’s Catholic Schools for 15 years.
 She currently teaches Class Piano at Columbia Basin College.

 Sheila maintains a private piano studio and currently serves as secretary for the Tri-Cities Music Teacher Association.
 Her greatest passion is accompanying.
 She has played for several shows with CBC Summer Showcase, Mid-Columbia Musical Theatre and Richland Players and accompanies choir and orchestra students at several area high schools.